-Recalling a past accomplished Master’s advice on excellent gateways
+Recalling a past great Master’s advice on excellent gateways,

-Those who firmly aspire to be permanently free from suffering always
+Those who aspire to be permanently freed from suffering always,

-Should practice according to their own capacities to receive emancipation.
+Should practice in accord with their capacities for emancipation.

-Under the cherry blossoms, past causes suddenly ripened my good karma.
+Under the cherry blossoms, past causes ripened my good karma.

-Writing in Classical Chinese about the work of Boundless Compassion
+Written in Classical Chinese on the work of Boundless Compassion,

 As I prostrate saying NamoAmituoFo at the Temple of Hongwan.

-Mysteriously ignited this blind and ignorant being with joyful insight,
+Mysteriously ignited this blind and foolish being with joyful insight.

-Knowing that Amida Buddha’s Great Vow had been wonderfully fulfilled
+Knowing that Amida Buddha’s Great Vow was wonderfully fulfilled,

 With the warm and exhilarating embrace of Unhindered Light.

-Is the Shinjin of Amida Buddha bestowed on me alone, a wretched person,
+Is the Shinjin of Amida Buddha bestowed on me, a hopeless person.

-And though it is the easy Path of Salvation here and now
+And though it is the easy Path of Salvation obtainable here and now,

-It is the most difficult of all difficulties, the knowledge of true settlement.
+It is the most difficult of all difficulties to have true settlement.

-I am unconcerned about the weight of my defilements and evil karma,
+I am unconcerned about my heavy defilements and evil karma.

-I still remained an ignorant, ordinary human being with evil passions
+I still remained an ordinary foolish person with evil passions,

-Basking in the working of His Universal Vow and untiring presence
+Basking in Amida’s Universal Vow and His untiring presence,

-Gratefully I say NamoAmituoFo accepting the unfolding of karmic conditions.
+And saying NamoAmituoFo with any unfolding of karmic conditions.

-Knowing without any doubt this is my last deluded life in Samsara,
+Yet, I clearly know that this is my last deluded life in samsara.

-I am truly thankful to The Compassionate Ones and their skillful means
+I am grateful to The Compassionate Ones and their skillful means,

-For leading me out of difficult self-power into the arms of Amida Buddha.
+For leading me out of difficult self-power into the arms of Amida.

-His wonderful discourses on Teaching, Practice, Faith and Realisation
+His wonderful writings on Teaching, Practice, Faith and Realisation,

 Elucidate the true purpose of the appearance of Shakyamuni Buddha.

-All I can do is to Listen Deeply to his excellent, incomparable teachings
+All I can do now is to share his excellent, incomparable teachings,

-And sharing the same with anyone interested in the True Pure Land Dharma.
+With anyone interested in the wonderful True Pure Land Dharma.